ASVBPREAUBV/postgres-starter/README.md

 ## Development

 While testing i found it to be more reliable to delete all containers every time i run docker-compose again.
+WARNING: this will delete all containers with the names in the array in line 2 in scripts/reset-containers.sh

 ```
 bash scripts/reset-containers.sh